Last Updated on May 9, 2023

 A regime includes the immigration policies adopted by member states and how those policies affect the movement of people into and out of a country.
 Although some countries within certain immigration regimes are close to each other geographically, others are much farther apart and are connected by similarities such as political ideology, trade agreements and economics.

-This article introduces the types of immigration regimes that currently exist around the world, with the general concept of the world’s immigration regimes and explanation of their frameworks introduced in Crossroads.
+This article introduces the types of immigration regimes currently existing worldwide, with the general concept of the world’s immigration regimes and an explanation of their frameworks introduced in Crossroads.

 The major immigration regimes of the world include: